 There’s no one-and-done guide to managing freelance writers or running a creative business.
-But, you can make a good start with these DO’s and DON’T’s from the owner of an online writing agency.
+But, you can get a good start with these DO’s and DON’T’s from the owner of an online writing agency.

 Perhaps you’re one of those SEO companies finding themselves in a scaling dilemma: With more clients, the demand for content is growing beyond your present capacity.
 Now that you need more and more SEO articles each month, which is best for your company: managing freelance writers, running a creative business by employing in-house writers, or outsourcing to a content writing agency?